kylesliva/minecraft-ec2-cloudformation/readme.md

 1. VPC (vpc.json)
    1. CIDR used: 10.0.1.0/24 (10.0.1.0/25, 10.0.1.128/25)
 2. Core Infrastructure (core.json)
-   1. Must be named "minecraft-core" or imports in the next CFT will fail.
+   1. Must be named "minecraft-core" or imports in the EC2 CFT will fail.
    2. Static Elastic IP is created so you can set up DNS with it.
 This will incur extra costs, depending on the domain.
 3. EC2 (ec2.json)
    1. Server infrastructure.